Telenor sells Myanmar operations to M1 Group for US$105 million

 OSLO: Norwegian telecoms operator Telenor has sold its Myanmar operations to Lebanese investment firm M1 Group for US$105 million, Telenor said in on Thursday.

-"Further deterioration of the situation and recent developments in Myanmar form the basis for the decision todivest the company," Telenor said.
+"Further deterioration of the situation and recent developments in Myanmar form the basis for the decision todivest the company," Telenor said in a statement.

+Telenor wrote off the value of its Myanmar unit in May, booking a loss of 6.5 billion Norwegian crowns (US$752 million), after seeing its mobile business severely restricted following the Feb.
+1 military coup.

+The transaction corresponds to an implied enterprise value of about US$600 million, and the sale to M1 group will guarantee continued operations, Telenor Chief Executive Sigve Brekke said.